 Adventist Christian Fellowship

-Adventist Christian Fellowship provides Bible-based spiritual fellowship and mentoring for all students, staff and faculty who are seeking a closer walk with God.
-Through friendship, outreach and campus service, the fellowship shares its love in the community.
-Our fellowship nurtures students and provides them a home away from home.
+Adventist Christian Fellowship provides Bible-based spiritual fellowship and mentoring for all students, staff, and faculty who are seeking a closer walk with God.
+Through friendship, outreach, and campus service, the fellowship shares its love in the community.
+Our fellowship nurtures students and provides them with a home away from home.

 - Contact firstname.lastname@example.org for more information.